David Oistrakh performs Brahms's Violin Concerto

-Between the violinist and the conductor, a close friendship had developed over the years.
-Gennadi Rozhdestvensky had directed David Oistrakh many times, and he had wonderful memories of the moments spent with "King David."
+Between violinist and conductor, a close friendship had developed over the years; Gennady Rozhdestvensky had directed David Oistrakh many times, and he had only wonderful memories of the moments spent onstage with "King David."

-It was love at first sight for David, the child, when he saw his first violin, a toy his father gave him when he was three.
-The little prince was born in Odessa in 1908 and started to work on the violin with Piotr Stoliarski, who also taught Nathan Milstein and later Oistrakh's own son Igor.
+It was love at first sight for David, the child, when he saw his first violin, a toy his father gave him at age three.
+The little prince was born in Odessa in 1908 and began his violin studies with Piotr Stoliarski, who also taught Nathan Milstein and later Oistrakh's own son Igor.
 In 1937 he won the First Prize at the Eugène Ysaÿe Competition in Belgium.

-Then begins a splendid career which was confined to the USSR for a long time.
-He was a hostage to the regime and was authorized to travel abroad only after the death of Stalin.
-Oistrakh, like his friend Shostakovich, will remain his entire life in Russia.
-Yet the rumor of his genius stretches beyond the borders and he becomes a legend in the West.
+Thus launched a splendid career which saw Oistrakh confined to the USSR for some time, authorized to travel abroad only after the death of Stalin.
+Oistrakh, like his friend Shostakovich, would remain his entire life in Russia—yet word of his genius traveled beyond the borders, making him a legend in his own right in the West.

-A few months later, in the same concert hall, Oistrakh joins Rozhdestvensky to record the Sibelius concerto with the Radio-Symphonic Orchestra of the capital.
-As an encore, Oïstrakh, instead of performing the usual virtuoso piece, plays with the whole orchestra the Romance in G Major, op.
-40 by Beethoven of which he expresses the infinite poetry.
+A few months later, in the same concert hall, Oistrakh performed the heart-stopping Sibelius Violin Concerto with the Radio-Symphonic Orchestra.
+As an encore, Oistrakh, instead of performing a technically dazzling showpiece, joined the whole orchestra in Beethoven's Romance in G Major, op.
+40, expressing the infinite poetry in every note.

-Lastly, a surprise, Rozhdestvensky's birthday gift for the sixtieth birthday of his friend Oistrakh: an orchestration especially made for him of the Twenty-Third Caprice from the Opus No. 3 by Locatelli with the mysterious title of, Il Labirinto armonico.
+Lastly, a surprise, Rozhdestvensky's gift to mark the sixtieth birthday of his friend Oistrakh: an orchestration especially made for him of the 23rd Caprice from Locatelli's op.
+3, titled Il Labirinto armonico.
 In the master's hands, grace incarnate.